briankeane/SwiftSortableTableViews/README.md

 * called when an item is dragged over the TableView

-### Limitations
+### Notes:
-1. When providing a cell in cellForRowAt, do not use the dequeueReusableCell(withIdentifier:) that specifies a "forIndexPath:" in it -- the cells will move around and providing a specified IndexPath will break internal consistency.
+1. ***DO NOT USE SPECIFY forIndexPath: when calling dequeueReusableCell(withIdentifier:)*** -- the cells will move around and providing a specified IndexPath will break internal consistency.
 2. Only supports one Section per table for now.